(Post updated June 2025)

 :]

 However, some might be surprised that about 15% of the readers of the Laurel Home Blog are male.
 Thanks guys!
-And I mean, GUYS!

 And today, being Father’s Day and all, I would like to honor all of the Dads out there by focusing on one, I conjured up.

 I promise.
-No judging, critiquing or laughing, (unless you’re laughing too).
+No judging, critiquing, or laughing (unless you’re laughing too).

 Of course, women may answer as well.
-Maybe you too, prefer dark, rich rooms?
+Maybe you, too, prefer dark, rich rooms?

 What about you, Laurel?

-There was a time and for quite a long time when brown wasn’t a dirty word.
+There was a time, and for quite a long time, when brown wasn’t a dirty word.
 In fact, it would appear that brown wasn’t considered strictly a masculine and/or yucky color.

 Hugh_Hope_Edinburgh_Portrait_by_Henry_Raeburn_c._1810